 The room is now at the center of an ever-growing black hole of time, sweeping all that has ever existed, away.

 Fagan now knows that he alone holds the key to the doorway… And that key is something that happened to him as a child: His mother’s suicide.

 In an amazing journey back through a jungle of pre-history – Fagan is witness to his own death and rebirth within the evolution of the universe.

 He revisits the guilty demon inside, unlocking himself from the past… Saving the universe from certain destruction – And becoming the new Locksmith.

 But like all journeys, the Detective discovers that this one is just the beginning of a long road trip — One that will ultimately take him back in time to the 17th century and our collective heart of darkness, deep within the African Congo.

+You will have the option to pay with PayPal or with a Debit or Credit Card.
 PDF download links are distributed instantly after payment.
 Shipping via USPS.
 Please allow 3-4 weeks for international deliveries.
-Each issue is 44 pages long and printed on premium heavy-weight paper stock.
+Each issue is between 44-48 pages long and printed on premium heavy-weight coated paper stock.

 Issue 1: Sometimes Dead Just Isn’t Dead Enough

 Issue 2: The Voice In Your Head Is Just You When You’re Dead